 Memorial donations may be made to St. Jude Children’s Hospital.

-To send flowers to Gwendolyn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gwendolyn Dee Luman, please visit our floral store.